Ancestry UK

 © Peter Higginbotham.

-At the centre of the arc were a central water tower and workshops separating the boys' houses at the east and the girls' at the west.
+At the centre of the arc were a water tower and workshops separating the boys' houses at the east and the girls' at the west.
 A T-shaped receiving block lay at the eastern entrance to the site and an infirmary at the far west.

 Stifford Homes water tower from the south-east, 2005.